exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 link to your paper about the project
 Our publication can be found at: TBC

-list of developers
-Developers:
+## Authors:
+Francois Chesnais
+Juliette Le Caillec
+Errin Roy
+Davide Danovi
 Lorenzo Veschini
-Errin Roy

-optionally: how users can get support (i.e. a mailing list) For support please contact Lorenzo Veschini at lorenzo.1.veschini@kcl.ac.uk
+## For support please contact Lorenzo Veschini at lorenzo.1.veschini@kcl.ac.uk